France calls for European aid after 27 migrant deaths at sea | Law-Order

 ''When these women and men arrive on the shores of the English Channel it is already too late,” he said.

-Illegal migration from France's northern shores to Britain has long been a source of tension between the two countries, with both sides blaming each other even as their police forces work together to try to stop unseaworthy boats from crossing the English Channel.
+Illegal migration from France's northern shores to Britain has long been a source of tension between the two countries, even as their police forces work together to try to stop unseaworthy boats from crossing the English Channel.
 The issue is often used by politicians on both sides pushing an anti-migration agenda.

 “Clearly, immigration is badly managed in Britain,'' Darmanin said.